 - Child will be in a small group, usually with the same kids every time

-- They are run by qualified early childhood professionals or educators
+- Run by qualified early childhood professionals or educators

-- They have overseeing organisations that you can approach if there’s a problem
+- Usually have overseeing organisations that you can approach if there’s a problem

-- They are usually run by “mothers with qualifications” rather than 17 year olds with a certificate 3.
+- Often run by “mothers with qualifications” rather than 17 year olds with a certificate 3.
 So the care provided will be more “motherly”.

 - Smaller groups made up of the same core group of kids means fewer germs, not no germs, but fewer than a giant centre full of kids!